 - The Mt.
 Hood School was designed and built by Lou Baldwin.
 Completed in December of 1914, it cost only $4,850.

 - The school originally had only two rooms but was expanded in two additions until it reached its current size.
 1926–kitchen and dining room in the basement and two additional classrooms above.
 1932–gym and stage.

 - Francis Rose, a teacher at the school, and a group of mothers (one of the first PTOs in the valley) organized the first school hot lunch program in the valley.

 - The building served as an elementary school from 1915 until it was closed due to district consolidation in 1961.
 Mt.
 Hood area residents vehemently opposed the closing of the school.

-- The Town Hall became a community center for the upper valley and has been maintained through the years by a volunteer board of directors with the help of many in the community.
+- The Mt Hood Town Hall (MHTH) became a community center for the upper valley and has been maintained through the years by a volunteer board of directors with the help of many in the community.

 - In 2004 we entered a phase of extensive renovation, thanks to the help of some very dedicated volunteers and the support of the local community and area grantors.
-Major grants were received to address the building’s failed infrastructure–plumbing, heating, electrical, roofs, bathrooms and to add a ramp from the back parking lot to address fire exiting and entry by the disabled.
+Major grants were received to address the building’s failed infrastructure–plumbing, heating, electrical, roofs, bathrooms and to add an all abilities/accessible ramp from the back parking lot.

 - In 2014, the MHTH celebrated its 100-year birthday with a grand summer BBQ event.
 The goal of the present board of directors is to become self-sustaining, with support of fund-raising.